makeplans/terms/TOS.md

 * Credit card processing.
 * External integrations such as CRM and e-mail newsletter applications.

 *The provider* will also collect behaviour information from *the user*, *the client* and *end-customers* when using *the service* such as page visits, cookies, and browser information.
-This information can be shared with third parties that may aggregate and sell this usage information to others, in such cases *user* and *end-customer*, including IP-address, is anonymised.
+This information can be shared with third parties that may aggregate and sell this usage information to others, in such cases *user* and *end-customer*, including IP-address, is anonymized.
 No data in *the account* is shared to third parties that are not necessary for delivering *the service*.

 *The provider* and third parties necessaries to deliver *the service* will store cookies in the browser of the *user* and *end-customer* for identification, settings, and security purposes.
 Other third parties will store cookies for behavioural tracking purposes.